Table of Contents

 As to which courses to choose, please check out our curated list of the best WordPress beginner courses, where we outline their main features, prices, and benefits.

 This is a free platform where you can discover high-quality tools to manage your website.
 The main concept is very clear: provide users with trustworthy reviews of various plugins and themes.
 As it comes from the name, Freelancerstools website will be a godsend for freelancers who are constantly tackling multiple tasks and looking for solutions.

 What we really like in this community is that one of their main goals is to come up with money-saving decisions which can be easily implemented and won’t cost you an arm and a leg.

 Freelancerstools is curated by Ivica Delic, a man with an excellent reputation in the WordPress community.
 In his social networks, he’s gathered an audience of nearly 100 thousand people and is actively helping them all over the world.
 All his experience and useful tips can be read on the website.

 We recommend WP Buffs WordPress services for those of you who already managed to build a site but want to take the stress out of the website maintenance and security.

-WP Buffs guys are WordPress experts that can help you handle your website at different aspects: 24/7 website monitoring, speed optimization, backups, malware scans and other essentials.
+WP Buffs guys are WordPress experts that can help you handle your website in different aspects: 24/7 website monitoring, speed optimization, backups, malware scans, and other essentials.
 They are also ready to take care of all sorts of emergency issues that may happen anytime.
-Of course, the services are paid, but they offer different pricing tags that are suited to different needs and budget.
+Of course, the services are paid, but they offer different pricing tags that are suited to different needs and budgets.